Making your dreams come true since 2002

 Music AS and A Level Online Course

 LIVE interactive weekly lessons with exceptionally qualified teachers!

-The AQA AS and A Level Music qualification provides a contemporary, accessible, and creative education in music with an integrated approach to the three main elements – performing, composing, and appraising.
-The OCR GCSE Music qualification is designed to appeal to, and cater for a wide range of interests, instruments, personalities and directions.
+The AQA AS and A Level Music qualification provides a contemporary, accessible, and creative education in music with an integrated approach to the three main elements – performing, composing, and listening/ appraising.
+It is designed to appeal to, and cater for, a wide range of interests, instruments, personalities and directions.
 The specification offers a range of opportunities to study diverse and traditional fields, and encourages learners to experiment in their own performing, composing and listening as well as develop interest in and enthusiasm for all aspects of their musical heritage.

-The AQA AS and A Level Music syllabus enables pupils to progress on to BA (Hons) courses at University and/or develop their skills as a performer or composer.
+The AQA AS and A Level Music syllabus enables pupils to progress on to BA (Hons) and BMus. courses at University and/or develop their skills as a performer or composer.

 Patrick is a freelance musician and teacher who has been closely involved with music education for over 25 years.
 He is a former secondary school music teacher, including 12 years as Head of Music in a Performing Arts Specialist school, and has also been the Secondary Curriculum Excellence Advisor for Buckinghamshire.
 Patrick is a pianist, singer and percussionist, and is currently the Curriculum Development Lead for High Wycombe Music Centre (part of the Buckinghamshire Music Trust) where he also directs the Intermediate Orchestra.
 He has taught GCSE and A level music for many years and across a number of different boards both in schools and as a private tutor.
 He prides himself on his eclectic approach to music, being equally happy in Bach or Bacharach: his specialisms are jazz and musical theatre.